-Michele Elam is the William Robertson Coe Professor, Director of Stanford University's interdisciplinary graduate program, Modern Thought and Literature (MTL), the Olivier Nomellini Family University Fellow in Undergraduate Education, and Professor of English.
-Former Director of African & African American Studies, she is affiliated with the Program in Feminist, Gender and Sexuality Studies, the Michelle R. Clayman Institute for Gender Studies, the Center for Comparative Studies in Race & Ethnicity and on the Director’s Council for the Hasso Plattner Institute of Design (the d.school).
+Ar Stanford, she has served as the Director of the interdisciplinary graduate Program in Modern Thought and Literature (MTL), the Director of African & African American Studies, and the Director of Undergraduate Studies in the English Department.
+Nationally, Elam has served as Chair of the Executive Committee for the Black Literatures & Culture Division of the Modern Language Association (MLA) and on the Executive Council for the American Literature Society at MLA.
+She is currently on the Advisory Boards of Stanford’s Program in Feminist, Gender and Sexuality Studies, the Michelle R. Clayman Institute for Gender Studies, the Center for Comparative Studies in Race & Ethnicity, and serves on the Director’s Council for the Hasso Plattner Institute of Design (the d.school).

 Dedicated to teaching, Elam has been awarded the 2018 Walter J. Gores Award, the University's highest teaching honor.
 She is also thrice the recipient of the St Clair Drake Outstanding Teaching Award at Stanford (2004, 2006, 2015) and has twice received the Faculty Award for Outstanding Service to Undergraduate Students as a Teacher, Advisor and Mentor from the Program in Comparative Studies in Race & Ethnicity (2013, 2018), among her other teaching awards.

 - The Harlem Renaissance

 - Got Genius?
 W.E.B.
 Du Bois